 1

-The Beilstein is a 499.5 m above sea level.
-NHN high mountain in the Spessart.
-It lies east of the road from Bad Orb into the Jossatal between Villbach and Lettgenbrunn in the municipality of Jossgrund in the Main-Kinzig district of Hesse.
+The Beilstein is a mountain in the Spessart, 499.5 m above sea level (NHN).
+It lies east of the road from Bad Orb to Jossatal, between Villbach and Lettgenbrunn, within the municipality of Jossgrund in the Main-Kinzig district of Hesse.
 The Beilstein is a basalt cone with the largest basalt cave in the Main-Kinzig district.
-The formation was formed by volcanic eruptions 10 to 20 million years ago; the surrounding red sandstone, which otherwise characterizes the Spessart, is around 200 million years older.
-The basalt breach was exposed by erosion; The typical basalt columns and smaller, spherical structures can be seen on the rock walls.
-On the mountain, which was first mentioned in a document in 1059, are the remains of the small, medieval hilltop castle of Beilstein.
-It was built to protect the possessions of the archbishopric of Mainz and to control an old road, and was first mentioned in 1343.
-It was also intended to protect the first glassworks that were established.
-When rule passed to the Counts of Hanau, the castle probably lost its importance and has since fallen into disrepair.
-Due to the poor source situation, little is known about the castle.
-Today the complex consists only of a ring of walls about 12 meters long.
+The formation originated 10 to 20 million years ago through volcanic eruptions; the surrounding Bunter sandstone, which otherwise characterizes the Spessart, is around 200 million years older.
+The basalt breakthrough was exposed by erosion; the rock faces show the typical basalt columns as well as smaller, spherical formations.
+On the mountain, first documented in 1059, are the remains of the small, high medieval hilltop castle Beilstein.
+It was built to protect the possessions of the Archbishopric of Mainz and to control an old road, and was first mentioned in 1343.
+Furthermore, it was intended to protect the first glassworks that were established.
+When the lordship passed to the Counts of Hanau, the castle presumably lost its importance and fell into ruin thereafter.
+Due to the scarce sources, little is known about the castle.
+Today, the complex consists only of a ring wall about 12 meters long.
 Source: Wikipedia

 6